-Guangliang Yang Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand fdp5284@autuni.ac.nz Minh Nguyen Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand minh.nguyen@aut.ac.nz Xuejun Li Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand xuejun.li@aut.ac.nz Wei Qi Yan Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand weiqi.yan@aut.ac.nz
+Guangliang Yang Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand fdp5284@autuni.ac.nz Minh Nguyen Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand minh.nguyen@aut.ac.nz Wei Qi Yan Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand weiqi.yan@aut.ac.nz Xue Jun Li Engineering, Computer and Mathematical Sciences Auckland University of Technology Auckland, New Zealand xuejun.li@aut.ac.nz

-Abstract— ChatPPG as an innovative system combines large language models (LLMs) fine-tuned with Low-Rank Adaptation (LoRA) and computer vision for real-time data analysis and coaching for table tennis games.
+Abstract— This paper presents ChatPPG, which is an innovative system that combines large language models (LLMs) fine-tuned with Low-Rank Adaptation (LoRA) and computer vision for real-time data analysis and coaching for table tennis games.
 By integrating multi-camera 3D reconstruction, object detection and object tracking, ChatPPG processes match data such as player speed, ball trajectories, and service legality, transforming raw metrics into actionable insights.
 The fine-tuned model achieved a Q/A accuracy of 92.3%, surpassing the baseline model 83.7%, with sub-second response times enabled by 8-bit quantization.
 Practical applications demonstrated its ability to deliver personalized training plans and tactical recommendations tailored to individual player profiles.
 User feedback from professional coaches and athletes rated tactical suggestions at 9.3/10 and training recommendations at 8.9/10.
 Integrating structured CV outputs with LLM capabilities enhanced transparency and interpretability, allowing users to trace recommendations to data-driven decisions.
 Despite dataset limitations and the need for advanced query handling, ChatPPG bridges the gap between data analysis and decision-making, setting a new standard for integrating LLMs and CV technologies in fast-paced sports analytics.

-Keywords—LLMs, CV, Table Tennis, LoRA, Function Calling, Model Quantization
+Keywords—Large Language Models, Computer Vision, Table Tennis, Low-Rank Adaptation , Function Calling, Model Quantization

 Introduction

-With the rapid development of artificial intelligence, particularly LLMs, the capability of understanding and generating language has reached unprecedented levels.
+With the rapid development of artificial intelligence, particularly large language models (LLMs), the capability of understanding and generating language has reached unprecedented levels.
 LLMs have gradually permeated various fields, from general-purpose chatbots to domain-specific intelligent tools, such as education, healthcare, and sports.
 In competitive sports, the efficient analysis of match data and its transformation into actionable tactical guidance has become a focal point for athletes and coaches [1-4].

 In table tennis, a high-intensity and fast-paced sport, data analysis involves statistical metrics, complex rule interpretation, and strategic decision-making.
 However, existing technologies primarily focus on match video analysis and technical statistics, lacking real-time interactive and personalized guidance functionalities [5-6].
 Effective leveraging of these technologies to provide intelligent, actionable solutions for match data analysis and training remains an open challenge.

-While our previous research work has achieved table tennis match data analysis in real time through multi-camera 3D reconstruction, object detection and tracking, these studies deliver static data without deeper semantic insights or interactive applications.
-This study aims to explore the integration of LLMs with table tennis match data to create a real-time interactive guidance assistant.
+While our previous research work has achieved table tennis match data analysis in real-time through multi-camera 3D reconstruction, object detection and tracking, these studies deliver static data without deeper semantic insights or interactive applications.
+This paper aims to explore the integration of LLMs with table tennis match data to create a real-time interactive guidance assistant.

 To address the challenges above, in this paper, we introduce a novel framework called Chat Ping Pong Game (ChatPPG), which integrates computer vision and LLM technologies.
 ChatPPG processes real-time data and generates natural language feedback to provide personalized tactical and training suggestions for table tennis athletes and coaches.
-In this paper, we have the following key contributions:
+In this paper, we have the following three key contributions: